Foot Locker Logo

-The main message of the Foot Locker logo is that the feet are comfortable and light in the company’s shoes.
+The main message of the Foot Locker logo is that its shoes are comfortable and lightweight.
 The badge sets the brand apart from other offerings, demonstrating its commitment to sports and sneakers in every style.
 The company’s models are the best that you can buy for training.

 Foot Locker: Brand overview